Nocks/Nocks/README.md

 - PostgreSQL
 - Git

 I'm currently looking to contribute my skills to a team where I can prove my front-end skills while growing in my capabilities.
-If you are looking for a competent, goal-oriented developer, let's have a chat here on LinkedIn or send me an email via enock.addey@gmail.com.
+If you are looking for a competent, goal-oriented developer, kindly send me an email via enock.addey@gmail.com.

 <!--
 **Nocks/Nocks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.